jacob-hale/startup/README.md

 Start building an emotional support circle while gaining insights into your own well-being one emoji at a time.

+### Design
 ![alt text](moodtracker_concept.png)

+### Key Features
+- Secure login over HTTPS
+- Push notification to user daily
+- Display emotion options
+- Ability to record daily emotion and optional note
+- Ability to see your past recorded emotions in a calendar view
+- Ability to see other user's daily emotion (when not happy)
+- Ability to "send love" to other users
+- Users receive real-time notifications when they receive love from other users

+### Technologies
+- HTML: Uses correct HTML.
+Three HTML pages, a login page, enter your feelings page, and "send some love" page.
+- CSS: Application looks aesthetically pleasing.
+Website works on different screen sizes, including on mobile.
+Good use of white space.
+- React: Provides login, emotion choice display, choosing your daily emotion, adds your daily emotion to the calendar, enters optional note, displays other users emotions, sending love to other, backend endpoint calls.
+- Service: Backend service with  endpoints for:
+    - Retrieving emotion choices
+    - Submitting daily emotion choice
+    - Retrieving other user's emotions
+- DB/Login: Stores users, emotion choices (per date), emotional daily notes in databse.
+Register and login users.
+Credentials stored in databse.
+Can't add to your mood tracker or send love without logging in.
+- Websocket: Each time a user receives love, they will be notified.
+Everyday, a message will go to each user asking "How are you feeling today?"